Akua Shōma: Career

 In December 2020, he was one of several members of his stable to test positive for COVID-19.
 He took part in the following January 2021 tournament but could only score 5–10 and was demoted back to jūryō.
 He returned to makuuchi in May 2021 but again only scored 5–10 and was demoted.
 In November 2021 Akua was promoted to the top division for the third time, and on this occasion managed a winning record, securing his eighth victory on Day 13.
 In January 2022 he was promoted to his highest rank to date of maegashira 10, but scored only four wins against eleven losses.
 In March he scored 4–11 again and faces demotion to jūryō.

 He has twice been involved in car accidents while a passenger travelling to the Ryōgoku Kokugikan, being rear-ended on the fifth day of the November 2020 tournament and suffering whiplash, and being hit by an uninsured car while leaving a toll booth on the expressway during the March 2021 tournament, resulting in a sprain of his cervical spine.

 At the May 2025 tournament Akua, then ranked at the top of makushita, began performing the yumitori-shiki (bow-twirling ceremony) following each day's final top division match.

+In May 2026, Akua participated a rare seven-way playoff for the third-division championship, losing the final bout to Ikarigata, the younger brother of makuuchi wrestler Fujinokawa.